 Prune in Summer, and the sap flows freely and wound sites dry off, which heals them more quickly, protecting the tree from distress.
 Annoyingly though, it’s also the time the tree is in full leaf and you can’t see the branch structure as well.

 This is so simple it feels like cheating, haha.

 🍑 TopTip #1: have it both ways and use winter to ‘mark’ the main branches to go with string, especially if you have some structural decisions to make.
 You’ll see the whole tree and make better decisions.
 Then, wait to cut them off in Summer when sap is flowing well.
 The cotton string lasts just fine to do the job, but not long enough to strangle the branch.

 🍑 TopTip #2: if a damaged branch really does need to come off in Winter, remove it an inch or so away from the collar and paint wound with bitumen or acrylic paint to seal, then come back in Summer and retrim the same branch back to the collar (where it joins a large branch) to make a fresh wound WITHOUT painting so oxygen triggers accelerated healing.

-In June, it is the perfect time to get out there and look at your stone fruit trees, make some decisions, and get that string working.
+In winter and early Spring before buds burst it is the perfect time to get out there and look at your stone fruit trees, make some decisions, and get that string working.
 Go team!

 Look wide; grow well, folks 🌿